information

 Recirculating the water in the fountain will save up to 18,720 gallons of water per day, which adds up to more than 6.8 million gallons per year.
 The amount of water saved will be enough to supply about 146 homes each year.

-Learn about how funds were raised by Portland Parks Foundation to accelerate this project.
+Learn how funds were raised by Portland Parks Foundation for this project.